meetdomaine/Kit/documentation/content/docs/linting.md

 ### Configuration

 - Stylelint can be turned off via the `css.lintStyles` property in your kit.config.js
-- You can configure paths that are linting for the `css.stylelintPaths` property
+- You can configure paths that are linted with the `css.stylelintPaths` property

 ```js
 {